 - The Goethe-Institut will cover health insurance during the scholarship period.

-- International or domestic travel is not included.
+- Neither international nor domestic travel is included.

 - Complete applications should be sent to DAAD New York.
-Applications postmarked January 31st or earlier will be accepted; those with later postmarks will not.
+Applications postmarked after the deadline will not be accepted.

 - The results are usually announced in early April.